workflowhub-eu/about/index.md

 <details>
 <summary>Related resources</summary>

-* [SEEK](https://seek4science.org/) is the underlying platform used by the Workflow Hub
+* [SEEK](https://seek4science.org/) is the underlying platform used by the WorkflowHub
-* [RO-Crate](https://w3id.org/ro/crate/1.0/) is a metadata/packaging mechanism, used by Workflow Hub for exchange of workflows
+* [RO-Crate](https://w3id.org/ro/crate/1.0/) is a metadata/packaging mechanism, used by WorkflowHub for exchange of workflows
 * [BioSchemas Workflows](https://bioschemas.org/profiles/Workflow/0.3-DRAFT-2020_03_03/) - a suggested new `schema.org` type for describing computational workflows
-* [Common Workflow Language](https://www.commonwl.org/) (CWL) is an executable workflow language, which Workflow Hub use primarily for descriptive functions
+* [Common Workflow Language](https://www.commonwl.org/) (CWL) is an executable workflow language, which WorkflowHub use primarily for descriptive functions
 </details>

 <details>
 <summary>Workflow repositories</summary>

-Workflow Hub intends to harvest workflows from existing workflow repositories, including:
+WorkflowHub intends to harvest workflows from existing workflow repositories, including:

-* [myExperiment](https://myexperiment.org/) was a workflow repository that inspired Workflow Hub
+* [myExperiment](https://myexperiment.org/) was a workflow repository that inspired WorkflowHub
 * [nf-core](https://nf-co.re/) - a community-developed colletions of bioinformatics workflows for [Nextflow](nextflow.io/)
 * <https://usegalaxy.eu/>
 </details>